 Our Almighty Creator and Gracious Savior looks us in the eye and speaks to us in love: “So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you.
 I will uphold you with my righteous right hand” (Isaiah 41:10).

-During the past weeks our government leaders, counseled by medical professionals, have watched the coronavirus (COVID-19) pandemic.
+During the past months our government leaders, counseled by medical professionals, have watched the coronavirus (COVID-19) pandemic.
 They have worked together for our nation’s benefit to slow the spread of the virus.
-During the past five days the situation has intensified with directives from national and local leadership to temporarily close schools and limit public assemblies.
-The entire situation has been extremely fluid during these days.
-Last Friday, a national emergency was declared which asked for gatherings not to exceed 150 people.
-By Monday morning the request asked gatherings to be less than 50.
-By the afternoon that number had changed to 10.
+The situation intensified with directives from national and local leadership to temporarily close schools and limit public assemblies.
+A national emergency was declared which asked for gatherings not to exceed 150 people, and just three days later the request asked gatherings to be less than 50.
+By that afternoon that number had changed to 10.

-At the same time, our church leadership has been in contact with each other monitoring how best to proceed for everyone’s spiritual and physical well-being.
-On Sunday we made several appropriate changes to our worship to limit human contact.
-On Monday morning the WELS Conference of Presidents exchanged emails to provide a letter of guidance to all congregations of the Synod.
-Shortly after, our pastors and Miss Koepsell met to evaluate local ministry in light of this guidance and drawing on advice we had received from medical professionals in our own congregation.
+Our church leadership has been in contact with each other monitoring how best to proceed for everyone’s spiritual and physical well-being.
+During the first weeks we made several appropriate changes to our worship to limit human contact.
+The WELS Conference of Presidents exchanged emails to provide a letter of guidance to all congregations of the Synod.
+Shortly after that, our pastors and Miss Koepsell met to evaluate local ministry in light of this guidance and drawing on advice we had received from medical professionals in our own congregation.
 Our first concern was to contact between 35-40 adult members who are in the critical age-range, to be certain they have their essentials and to offer any assistance they might need.
 Secondly, we agreed on a recommendation to give to the Church Council regarding plans for ministry in the coming weeks.

-Last evening our Church Council spent considerable time discussing this topic.
-The difficult decisions about how gospel ministry and worship will be carried out in the coming weeks were weighed carefully as our pastors and elected leaders applied biblical principles to our current health crisis.
+The Church Council spent considerable time discussing this topic.
+The difficult decisions about how gospel ministry and worship would be carried out in the coming weeks were weighed carefully as our pastors and elected leaders applied biblical principles to our current health crisis.
 On the one hand, the discussion was not swayed by emotionally charged media posts or similar comments.
 On the other hand, we were not bullied by any opinion that suspending worship was a “less than Christian thing to do.”
 Finally, the love of Christ compelled our leaders to acknowledge: